Trust Attorneys in Houston, TX

 Helping Your Family Avoid Probate and Estate Taxes

 So often, many of us get caught up in the daily grind of work and life, and we don’t take the time to plan for the future and envision how our efforts might pay off and support our families later in life.
 If you have started building a life and growing your assets, whether it be kids, real estate investments, a business—or all of the above and more—opening up a trust might be the right move for you.
-In more context, money.com suggests that if you have a net worth of at least $100,000 and you have a specific vision for how you’d like your assets to be distributed, you should consider the benefits of a trust.
+Many financial planners suggest that if you have a net worth of at least $100,000 and you have a specific vision for how you’d like your assets to be distributed, you should consider the benefits of a trust.

 Regardless of where you might be in the estate planning process, The Hatchett Law Firm is here to provide answers to your questions and help you align your most valued wishes and goals with a trust and a comprehensive estate plan.